Article | Last updated: 22/01/2019 | Ministry of Culture and Equality

 The Broadcasting Act

 Broadcasting and the provision of on-demand audiovisual services are regulated in the Broadcasting Act.
-The Ministry of Culture is responsible for the Act relating to broadcasting and on-demand audiovisual services and the accompanying regulations.
+The Ministry of Culture and Equality is responsible for the Act relating to broadcasting and on-demand audiovisual services and the accompanying regulations.

 The regulatory provisions of the Act cover matters such as permission to engage in broadcasting (the duty to obtain a licence), rules on advertising, sponsoring and product placement, retransmission via cable networks, the distribution duty and general provisions on NRK’s organisation.
 The administration of the Broadcasting Act has largely been delegated to the Norwegian Media Authority.

 The objective of public broadcasting is to provide the entire population with access to a broad range of content.
 In Norway, we currently have a public service broadcaster (NRK).
 The Ministry is responsible for the ownership government of NRK.
 In order to engage in broadcasting or broadcast locally via wireless, ground-based transmission facilities, all broadcasters other than NRK are subject to licensing.
 Under the Broadcasting Act, the NRK has a right to engage in broadcasting.
 NRK is financed by means of a license fee, and is mandated to offer public broadcasting via radio, TV and the internet.
 The NRK’s public service remit is set out in the NRK placard, which is incorporated into NRK’s articles of association.